justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

 --------------------------
 **3/05/22**

-Lisp is an excellent scripting language and can fill many of the same needs as Python or Perl, but with all the Lisp benefits, like performance.
+Common Lisp is an excellent scripting language that can serve a similar role as Python or Perl, but with all the Lisp goodies, like great performance and macros.
-To facilitate this, Common Lisp implementations usually provide a scripting mode for writing "shebang" style scripts which are interpreted by the lisp system.
+For these use cases, Common Lisp implementations usually provide a "script mode".
+This mode can be invoked by making a `.lisp` script executable and adding a "shebang" interpreter specification.
 For example:

     #!/usr/bin/sbcl --script
     (write-string "Hello, World!")

-This works well, right up until you need to include dependencies.
+This setup works well, right up until you need to load a dependency.
 Then things get messy.
-I researched the myriad of attempts to solve this and uncovered a good solution.
+After researching a myriad of bad ways to solve this, I finally uncovered a good solution.

-**TLDR:** Quicklisp's [bundle-systems][ql-bundle] wraps all your code and libraries into a folder that can be loaded by an executable lisp script.
+**TLDR:** Quicklisp's [bundle-systems][ql-bundle] command copies all your code and libraries into a single folder that can be loaded by an executable lisp script with `asdf:load-system`.
 (Experienced lisper's can skip to "Solution" below.)

 ## quickload